 Money Laundering Regulations are designed to protect the UK financial system.
 If your business is covered by the regulations you must put in place certain controls to prevent it being used for money laundering by criminals and terrorists.
 These include appointing a 'nominated officer', checking the identity of customers and keeping all relevant documents.
-You must also report any suspicious activity to the Serious Organised Crime Agency.
+You must also report any suspicious activity to the National Crime Agency (NCA).

 This guide will help you decide whether Money Laundering Regulations apply to your business and understand your responsibilities if they do.